wbor-fm/wbor-ups/README.md

   sudo /etc/apcupsd/apccontrol offbattery UPS-2
   ```

-Check mail, GroupMe channels, and your Discord webhook channel for embeds.
+Check mail, GroupMe channels, your Discord webhook channel for embeds, and your RabbitMQ queues for messages.

 If you prefer to call `apccontrol` directly, you can symlink it into a directory in your `sudo` secure_path: